This is an insight into our history as well as an overview on the uKhahlamba Drakensberg World Heritage Site.

 On 24 January 1900, close to The Nest in the area known as Spioenkop, a major battle erupted during the Anglo-Boer war.
 This is known as The Battle of Spioenkop.

 Leslie Forbes Gray opened a guest house in the farmstead in 1933.
 Then, in 1943 the present hotel was built by Italian prisoners of war.

 In 1963 Thoedore Haug took over The Nest Hotel and ran it for 16 years.
 Thereafter, the Malherbe family operated the establishment for nine years.

-November 2000 saw the formation of the ukhahlamba Drakensberg World Heritage Site.
+November 2000 saw the formation of the uKhahlamba Drakensberg World Heritage Site.

-International recognition was given to its unique richness of biological diversity, its endemic and endangered species, its superlative natural beauty as well as it masterpieces of human creative genius in the form of 35 000 San rock art images to be found in the site.
+International recognition is given to its unique richness of biological diversity.
+To its endemic and endangered species, its superlative natural beauty as well as its masterpieces.
+These masterpieces of human creative genius in the form of 35 000 San rock art images found at the uKhahlamba Drakensberg World Heritage Site.